alsino/visitmytent/README.md

 ----

-# sapper-template

-The default [Sapper](https://github.com/sveltejs/sapper) template, available for Rollup and webpack.

 ## Getting started

+This application is build on the default [Sapper](https://github.com/sveltejs/sapper) template, available for Rollup and webpack.

 ### Using `degit`